vikingdata/articles/databases/mysql/Mysql_timezone.md

 4 rows in set (0.00 sec)
 ```

-* It seems like now() and hard date are the same when timezone is set to SYSTEM even if you change the Linux
+* Its seems like now() and hard date are the same when timezone is set to SYSTEM even if you change the Linux
 time zone and restart mysql.
-It when you change time zone inside MySQL that you have an issue.
+Its when you change time zone inside MySQL that you have an issue.